JsIqbal/Docker-B1/docker-comand.md

+## Docker Commands

-docker ps - docker processes
+- `docker ps`: Lists Docker processes (running containers)

-docker image - docker images pulled in the machine.
+- `docker image`: Lists Docker images pulled on the machine

-docker run -it ubuntu or winpty docker run -it ubuntu- run the ubuntu image in the docker container
+- `docker run -it ubuntu` or `winpty docker run -it ubuntu`: Runs the Ubuntu image in a Docker container

-root@123wers12:/#

-root means the user.
-@ is the devider
+    - `root@123wers12:/#`: The prompt inside the container
+        - `root`: The user
+        - `@`: Divider
-the random number after @ is the operating system's machine name.
+        - `123wers12`: The operating system's machine name

-:
-/ - the directory
+        - `/`: The directory

-# - supersuser
+        - `#`: Superuser

-or
-$ - normal user
+        - `$`: Normal user

-ctrl + l - change view in gitbash
+- `ctrl + l`: Changes the view in Git Bash

-echo <whatever you want>
+- `echo <whatever you want>`: Prints the given text

-next class requirements:

-ubuntu os
+## Requirements for the Next Class

+- Ubuntu OS installed
-docker installed
+- Docker installed
-inside docker pull an ubuntu image from docker hub
+- Pull an Ubuntu image from Docker Hub inside Docker

-docker ps -> docker container lists
+Additional Docker Commands:

+- `docker ps`: Lists Docker containers
-docker run ubuntu -> start and destroy docker container
+- `docker run ubuntu`: Starts and destroys a Docker container

-docker run -it ubuntu sh -> start the ubuntu image in a container and get inside the container it -> interective , this is an option sh -> means i want to get inside the ubuntu and give me a shell mkdir iqbal -> make directory cd -> change directory
+- `docker run -it ubuntu sh`: Starts the Ubuntu image in a container and gets inside the container
-# -> superuser
-$ -> normal user
+    - `it`: Interactive mode (option)
+    - `sh`: Starts an interactive shell inside the Ubuntu container
+- `mkdir iqbal`: Creates a new directory
+- `cd`: Changes the current directory
+- `#`: Superuser prompt
+- `$`: Normal user prompt

-touch filename -> create a new file in linux
+- `touch filename`: Creates a new file in Linux

-cd .. -> go back to previous folder
+- `cd ..`: Goes back to the previous folder